® Shipping

 Boxing

-About every tenth carburetor shipment I receive has the carbs poking through the box, and twice as many are in boxes that arrived only by a miracle--tape loose, cardboard old and decaying, and little to no stuffing.
-Your box should be at least three inches larger than your carburetors in every direction.
-Reinforce the inside bottom and sides of the box with extra pieces of cardboard, carboard wrap delicate areas such as throttle cable brackets and float bowl overflow nipples, and fill the space with crumpled newspaper--after bubble-wrapping your carbs.
+About every tenth carburetor shipment I receive has the carbs poking through the box, and twice as many, while usually undamaged, are in boxes that arrived only by a miracle--tape loose, cardboard old and decaying, and little to no stuffing.
+Take a care.
+Your box should be at least two inches larger than your carburetors in every direction.
+Reinforce the inside bottom and sides of the box with extra pieces of cardboard, carboard wrap delicate areas such as throttle cable brackets and float bowl overflow nipples, and fill the space with crumpled newspaper--after winding bubble-wrap longitudally around your carbs.
 Do not use metal or plastic or wood boxes.
-This is counterintuitive.
+That is counterintuitive.
 Unless they are large enough to allow the necessary padding around the carburetors, your carbs are just as likely to get banged up in a metal toolbox as in anything else, and probably more.

 Bubble wrap

 Use the large bubble.
 Small bubble wrap is for very lightweight objects.
-Ninety percent of people use bubble wrap incorrectly.
+Most people use bubble wrap incorrectly.
 It should be wrapped around the carburetors, not stuffed between them and the inside of the shipping box.
 Use it for what it was intended for and works best for.
 Bubble wrap is also way too expensive to use as stuffing.

-Myself, and others in my business, dislike finding styrofoam--especially peanuts--inside the bix.
-The stuff is difficult to get out of my workshop and even out of my driveway.
-And it isn't designed to support irregularly shaped heavy items such as carburetors.
+Myself, and others in my business, dislike finding styrofoam--especially peanuts--inside the box.
+The stuff is difficult to get out of my workshop and even out of my driveway--and my neighbors' trees.
+Peanuts aren't designed to support irregularly shaped heavy items such as carburetors anyway.
 Avoid using it please.
 I did once get a shipment packed with real peanuts.
 That was interesting, though I don't think it was any better a method.

 Insurance

 UPS and FedEx both offer $100 of insurance at no extra charge.
-You can add to that, but with FedEx, if you exceed $499, this will make the shipment automatically signature-required.
-I don't mind, really, but you will when your carrier tells you the carbs were undeliverable because I was away from the shop for a moment.
+You can and should add to that.
+But with FedEx, if you exceed $499, this will make the shipment automatically signature-required.
+I don't mind, really, but you will when your carrier tells you your carbs were undeliverable because I was away from the shop for a moment.
+So use signature required advisedly.

 Checklist

 Please always include the shipping checklist.
-It's foundational for the good communication that doing our project together requires.
+It's foundational for the good communication that doing your project requires.
 Print legibly.
 It can be difficult to tell the correct return shipping address when it is hurriedly written.

 Email me